August Preschool Themes and Ideas

 National Play Outside Day

-August 6th is National Play Outside Day and it's the perfect opportunity to take your play outdoors!
+This first Saturday of every month is National Play Outside Day and it's the perfect opportunity to take your play outdoors!
 We love seeing and hearing all about the awesome spaces educators have created in their outdoor areas so if you're looking for some creative ideas check out this post.

 National Friendship Day